Charlie Gerow: Career

+Involvement in 2020 election aftermath

+Gerow who regularly attended Pennsylvania's Electoral College proceedings, was an official in the 2016 electoral college.

+Gerow was a speaker at Harrisburg rally supporting 2020 election denial.

+In 2020 he was part of a group of notable Pennsylvania Republicans who met as alternate electors in Pennsylvania.
+While some criticized this involvement, reviews by the Office of the Democratic Attorney General suggested that because the Pennsylvanians had used qualifying language they were distinguished from other states that had not.

+Gerow also filed amicus curiae briefs on behalf of the vast majority of Republican Members of the Pennsylvania General Assembly in both Texas v.
+Pennsylvania and Kelly v.
+Pennsylvania.

 2021 car crash

 On July 21, 2021, Gerow was driving along the Pennsylvania Turnpike in Tredyffrin Township, Chester County when his vehicle was struck by a motorcycle.
 The motorcyclist was killed.
 Gerow's campaign for Pennsylvania governor said that he was cooperating with Pennsylvania State Police investigators.
 Witnesses said that Gerow's car was seen driving down the highway with a motorcycle embedded in its grille for several miles before state police eventually pulled Gerow over.

 A lawyer for Gerow said that the motorcyclist was involved in a crash with a different vehicle and had been stopped in a Turnpike lane, and said Gerow did not cause the crash.

 2022 Pennsylvania gubernatorial bid

 In June 2021, Gerow announced his campaign for Governor of Pennsylvania in 2022.
 He lost the Republican primary election with only 18,000 votes, placing eighth.